mun-lang/book/src/ch01-02-control-flow.md

 ### Using `if` in a `let` statement

-`if` is also an expression, we can use it on the right side of a `let` statement just like a block:
+The `if` expression can be used on the right side of a `let` statement just like a block:

 ```mun
 fn main() {